junior-devleague/robot-factory/README.md

 # studentBioTFR

 ## Story
 A factory deep, deep in the jungles of Hawaii contains the prototypes for the strongest, fastest, and smartest robots in the entire world!
-And you, as a Junior DevLeague Developer, are one of the few people that can understand the language of these robots!
+And you, as a Junior DevLeague Developer, are one of the only people that can understand the language of these robots!

 ## Your Mission
 Use your knowledge of Javascript to create an object prototype of these robots and use the object constructor function to clone as many awesome robots as possible!